-PSO Description A student completing Master's Degree in Science program in the subject of Microbiology will be able to: PSO 1 Recall the basic concepts of gene expression and regulation, exemplify cytoplasmic inheritance and transposons.
+PO Description A student completing Master's Degree in Science program in the subject of Microbiology will be able to: PO 1 Recall the basic concepts of gene expression and regulation, exemplify cytoplasmic inheritance and transposons.
 Analyse the genetics underlying cancer and cell cycle.
-Solve problems based on allelic and genotypic frequencies PSO 2 Apply the principles of thermodynamics to understand stability of biological molecules, execute experiments for their detection and estimation in samples.
-Summarize the metabolism of one and two carbon compounds by microorganisms PSO 3 Attribute pathogenesis of diseases to virulence mechanisms, outline the pathogenesis, transmission and treatment of emerging bacterial and viral infections.
+Solve problems based on allelic and genotypic frequencies PO 2 Apply the principles of thermodynamics to understand stability of biological molecules, execute experiments for their detection and estimation in samples.
+Summarize the metabolism of one and two carbon compounds by microorganisms PO 3 Attribute pathogenesis of diseases to virulence mechanisms, outline the pathogenesis, transmission and treatment of emerging bacterial and viral infections.
 Recognize the role of microbiome in the overall physiology of humans.
+PO 4 Acquire skills to work in a clinical laboratory.
 Execute antibiotic susceptibility assays and evaluate efficacy in context of antibiotic resistance.
-Also, implement diagnostic tests for infectious diseases PSO 4 Formulate a hypothesis, design a research project, execute the experiments including appropriate calibrations and controls, implement appropriate methods for data collection and analyse data with appropriate statistical tools.
-Abstract and paraphrase scientific information, extrapolate it and present it creatively in the appropriate scientific language for verbal and non-verbal communication, using ICT 10 tools.
-PSO 5 Recall the structure and functions of cell membrane and cytoskeleton as well as the concept of protein trafficking and transport.
+Also, implement diagnostic tests for infectious diseases.
+Recall aspects in epidemiological study designs and public health surveillance and detect agents that could be associated with bioterrorism.
+PO 5 Formulate a hypothesis, design a research project, execute the experiments including appropriate calibrations and controls, implement appropriate methods for data collection and analyse data with Alle. appropriate statistical tools.
+PO 6 Recall the structure and functions of cell membrane and cytoskeleton as well as the concept of protein trafficking and transport.
 Compare various transport mechanisms, and analyse the significance of cell to cell communication.
 Explain the process of development and organogenesis in higher animals and correlate it to genes with specific reference to Drosophila.